Hydrogenation: Organic chemistry

-Hydrogenation is a useful means for converting unsaturated compounds into saturated derivatives.
-Substrates include not only alkenes and alkynes, but also aldehydes, imines, and nitriles, which are converted into the corresponding saturated compounds, i.e. alcohols and amines.
-Thus, alkyl aldehydes, which can be synthesized with the oxo process from carbon monoxide and an alkene, can be converted to alcohols.
-E.g. 1-propanol is produced from propionaldehyde, produced from ethene and carbon monoxide.
-Xylitol, a polyol, is produced by hydrogenation of the sugar xylose, an aldehyde.
-Primary amines can be synthesized by hydrogenation of nitriles, while nitriles are readily synthesized from cyanide and a suitable electrophile.
-For example, isophorone diamine, a precursor to the polyurethane monomer isophorone diisocyanate, is produced from isophorone nitrile by a tandem nitrile hydrogenation/reductive amination by ammonia, wherein hydrogenation converts both the nitrile into an amine and the imine formed from the aldehyde and ammonia into another amine.
+Hydrogenation is widely used in organic chemistry as a means for converting unsaturated compounds into saturated derivatives.
+Substrates include not only alkenes and alkynes, with conversion to alkanes, and alkenes or alkanes, respectively but also ketones or aldehydes, and imines or nitriles, with conversion to alcohols and amines, respectively.

+Thus, aldehydes and ketones are susceptible to hydrogenation to the corresponding alcohols.
+For example, xylitol, a sweet-tasting polyol, can be prepared by hydrogenation of the sugar xylose using a Raney nickel catalyst.

+Primary amines can be synthesized by hydrogenation of nitriles.
+For example, isophorone diamine, a precursor to the polyurethane monomer isophorone diisocyanate, is produced from isophorone nitrile by a tandem reaction process involving both a nitrile hydrogenation.

 History

 Heterogeneous catalytic hydrogenation

 The earliest hydrogenation was that of the platinum-catalyzed addition of hydrogen to oxygen in the Döbereiner's lamp, a device commercialized as early as 1823.
-The French chemist Paul Sabatier is considered the father of the hydrogenation process.
-In 1897, building on the earlier work of James Boyce, an American chemist working in the manufacture of soap products, he discovered that traces of nickel catalyzed the addition of hydrogen to molecules of gaseous hydrocarbons in what is now known as the Sabatier process.
+The French chemist Paul Sabatier is considered the father of the hydrogenation process now known as the Sabatier process.
 For this work, Sabatier shared the 1912 Nobel Prize in Chemistry.
 Wilhelm Normann was awarded a patent in Germany in 1902 and in Britain in 1903 for the hydrogenation of liquid oils, which was the beginning of what is now a worldwide industry.
-The commercially important Haber–Bosch process, first described in 1905, involves hydrogenation of nitrogen.
-In the Fischer–Tropsch process, reported in 1922 carbon monoxide, which is easily derived from coal, is hydrogenated to liquid fuels.

 In 1922, Voorhees and Adams described an apparatus for performing hydrogenation under pressures above one atmosphere.
 The Parr shaker, the first product to allow hydrogenation using elevated pressures and temperatures, was commercialized in 1926 based on Voorhees and Adams' research and remains in widespread use.
 In 1924 Murray Raney developed a finely powdered form of nickel, which is widely used to catalyze hydrogenation reactions such as conversion of nitriles to amines or the production of margarine.

 Homogeneous catalytic hydrogenation

-In the 1930s, Calvin discovered that copper(II) complexes oxidized H_{2}.
 The 1960s witnessed the development of well defined homogeneous catalysts using transition metal complexes, e.g., Wilkinson's catalyst (RhCl(PPh_{3})_{3}).
 Soon thereafter cationic Rh and Ir were found to catalyze the hydrogenation of alkenes and carbonyls.
 In the 1970s, asymmetric hydrogenation was demonstrated in the synthesis of L-DOPA, and the 1990s saw the invention of Noyori asymmetric hydrogenation.
 The development of homogeneous hydrogenation was influenced by work started in the 1930s and 1940s on the oxo process and Ziegler–Natta polymerization.